Transmedia

 2021 - 2022

-a desalambrar! (tear down the fences!)
+A desalambrar! (tear down the fences!)

 It's a 5-episode micro-series based on the doctoral research of Karla L. Escobar H. titled "Citizenship, Justice, and Indigeneity: a History of Indigenous Legal Practices in Cauca - Colombia, 1880-1938".
 Throughout these five episodes, we will approach the stories of important indigenous leaders in the southwest of the country to analyze the legal-political strategies used by them to protect their territories, the transformations they underwent over time, as well as their strategies' scope and limitations.